rakshagirl/ticTacToe/README.md

 Challenges we ran into:

 Plans for the future:
-In the future we hope to create a UI that the player can interact with so that the game is more user friendly.
+In the future we hope to improve our UI that the player can interact with so that the game is even more user friendly.